 Virgin Atlantic to launch flights from Manchester to India

-Virgin Atlantic has announced it will be launching flights to Delhi and Mumbai from Manchester.
+Virgin Atlantic has announced it will be launching flights to India (Delhi and Mumbai) from Manchester.

-Flying three times a week from Manchester to Mumbai beginning in December and twice weekly to Delhi starting in January, these new services will go on sale on 20 October.
+These new routes will go on sale from 20 October and will fly three times a week from Manchester to Mumbai beginning in December and twice weekly to Delhi starting in January.

 With more than 16 million Indians living outside of their country – and 500,000 living across the north of England – India has the world’s largest diaspora.
-These new flights will open up more than 130,000 seats between Manchester and India to meet the demand to visit friends and relatives as the world gradually recovers from the impact of the COVID-19 pandemic.
+These new flights will open up more than 130,000 seats between Manchester and India to meet the demand to visit friends and relatives.

 Virgin Atlantic will also offer a fast, efficient cargo service from Manchester to Delhi and Mumbai.
 This will offer companies new opportunities for importing and exporting goods such as fresh produce, pharmaceuticals and textiles between prime markets in the UK, US and India.